kykrueger/openbis/README.md

 # Requirements and organization

-### Requirements
+### Dependencies and Requirements
-pyBIS uses the openBIS API v3.
-Because of some compatibility problems, openBIS version 16.05.1 is the minimal requirement.
-On the Python side, pyBIS uses Python 3.5 and pandas.
+- pyBIS relies the openBIS API v3; openBIS version 16.05.2 or newer
+- pyBIS uses Python 3.3 and pandas
+- pyBIS needs the jupyter-uploader-api to be installed, in order to register new datasets

+### Installation

+- locate the `jupyter-api` folder found in `pybis/src/coreplugins`
+- copy this folder to `openbis/servers/core-plugins` in your openBIS installation
+- register the plugin by editing `openbis/servers/core-plugins/core-plugins.properties:
+- enabled-modules = jupyter-api

 ### Organization
 pyBIS is devided in several parts: